 - all terminals and printers supported by the TOE (except hot pluggable devices connected via USB or IEEE 1394 (Firewire) interfaces).
-Note: Serial devices are not supported on iSeries and zSeries. - all storage devices and backup devices supported by the TOE (hard disks, CDROM drives, streamer drives, floppy disk drives) (except hot pluggable devices connected via USB or IEEE 1394 (Firewire) interfaces) - all Ethernet and Token-Ring network adapters supported by the TOE
+USB keyboard and USB mice are allowed as long as they are attached to the system prior to boot to prevent module loading at runtime. - all storage devices and backup devices supported by the TOE (hard disks, CDROM and DVDROM drives, streamer drives, floppy disk drives) (except hot pluggable devices connected via USB or IEEE 1394 (Firewire) interfaces) - all Ethernet network adapters supported by the TOE